uorocketry/rocketryHardware2021/README.md

 6. Keep using Github
 7. Download/ use Fritzring for visualizing final pi hat
 8. Update markdown file to include all of this.

-##### Sep.
-26, 2020
-Big take-aways for the day:  Welcomed new member to hardware and discussed the power regulation that we'll need to start thinking about for our January mini-launch.
-1. Step down ~7V to 5V exactly
-2. Brownout protection on Pi - some kind of capacitance that will keep up ~2A over ~1s (maybe more with margin of error)
-3. Current limiting to RRC3 so we don't get the full ~400A output.
-4. Include a power switch (can we have backup and main on same battery?
-Is that even a good idea?)